Training modules E1L/PILABK

 Applicants for category B licences (minor procedures under brief anaesthesia) will need to attend module PILB as well.

-COVID UPDATE: Please note that while face to face teaching is not possible there are special arrangements for delivery and assessment of practical skills modules.
+COVID UPDATE: Please note that where face to face teaching is not possible there are special arrangements for delivery and assessment of practical skills modules.
 Read our policy on remote skills training here.

-19-22 April 2021.
-Please note this course will be delivered via Zoom.
-Register online for this course here.
+21-24 March.
+Please note the theory elements of this course will be delivered via Zoom.
+To register for this course click here

 Register online or or follow the link below to download a registration form.
 Please note you will need an institution code to register online for these courses.
 Contact us for more information.